AymenB98/CubeSat-PCBSat-Command-and-Communication/README.md

 # Board Output
 - An app such as PuTTY can be used to connect the microcontrollers to the dev kits.
-- They will print the appropriate message on screen as well as blinking different LEDs upon reception.
+- They will print the appropriate message on screen as well as blinking different LEDs upon reception/trasmission.
-- Since there are so many possible outcomes, it is recommended that the user uses the UART display option, since what is goin on is much clearer.
+- Since there are so many possible outcomes, it is recommended that the user uses the UART display option, since what is going on is much clearer.